-Form and Denomination: The Bonds and the Notes will be issued as registered bonds and notes and, when issued, will be registered in the name of Cede & Co. as nominee of The Depository Trust Company ("DTC"), New York, New York, which will act as the securities depository for the Bonds and the Notes.
-Individual purchases of the Bonds and the Notes may be made only in book-entry form in denominations of \$5,000 or integral multiples thereof.
+The Bonds and the Notes will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC") as book-entry bonds and notes.
+DTC will act as the securities depository for the Bonds and the Notes.
+Individual purchases of the Bonds and the Notes may be made in denominations of \$5,000 or integral multiples thereof.
 Bondholders and Noteholders will not receive certificates representing their respective interests in the Bonds and the Notes purchased.
-(See "DESCRIPTION OF BOOK-ENTRY SYSTEM", herein).

-Payment: Payment of the principal of and interest on the Bonds and the Notes will be made by the Town to DTC which will in turn remit such payment to its Participants for subsequent distribution to the Beneficial Owners of the Bonds and the Notes in accordance with standing instructions and customary practices.
+Payment of the principal of and interest on the Bonds and the Notes will be made by the Town to DTC which will in turn remit such payment to its Participants for subsequent distribution to the Beneficial Owners of the Bonds and the Notes in accordance with standing instructions and customary practices.
 Payment to the Beneficial Owners will be the responsibility of the DTC Participant or Indirect Participant and not of DTC or the Town, subject to any statutory and regulatory requirements as may be in effect from time to time.
-(See "DESCRIPTION OF BOOK-ENTRY SYSTEM", herein).
+(See "DESCRIPTION OF BOOK-ENTRY SYSTEM" herein.)

 The Bonds and the Notes are offered subject to the final approving opinions of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Town, and certain other respective conditions.
-It is expected that delivery of the Bonds and the Notes in book-entry form will be made through the facilities of DTC in New York, New York, on or about August 22, 2023 in New York, New
+It is expected that delivery of the Bonds and the Notes in book-entry form will be made through the facilities of DTC in New York, New York, on or about August 21, 2024 in New York, New York.